Pat Benatar: Career beginnings

-Benatar quit her job to pursue a singing career after being inspired by a Liza Minnelli concert she saw in Richmond.
-She had a gig at a Holiday Inn and got a job as a singing waitress at a nightclub named the Roaring Twenties.
+Benatar quit her job to pursue a singing career after being inspired by a Liza Minnelli concert she saw in Richmond, Virginia.
+Benatar had a gig at a Holiday Inn and got a job as a singing waitress at a nightclub named the Roaring Twenties.
 At the Roaring Twenties, she met and formed a duo with pianist Phil Coxon, which soon expanded to a ten-person lounge band called Coxon's Army, a regular at Sam Miller's basement club.
 The band gained in popularity and was the subject of a never-aired PBS special; its bassist Roger Capps was later the original bass player for the Pat Benatar Band.
 The period also yielded Benatar's first single: "Day Gig" (1974), written and produced by Coxon and given a limited local release.
 Her last significant gig in Richmond was a two-hour performance at Thomas Jefferson High School.

-Dennis Benatar was discharged from the Army and the couple moved to New York in May 1975 so she could pursue a singing career.
+Dennis was discharged from the Army and the couple moved to New York in May 1975 so Benatar could pursue a singing career.
 She performed at an amateur night at the comedy club Catch a Rising Star in New York.
-Her rendition of Judy Garland's "Rock-a-Bye Your Baby With a Dixie Melody" earned her a callback by club owner Rick Newman, who then became her manager; she became a regular performer at Catch a Rising Star for the next three years.
-In late 1975 she landed the part of Zephyr in Harry Chapin's futuristic rock musical, The Zinger, which ran for a month in 1976 at the Performing Arts Foundation's (PAF) Playhouse in Huntington Station, Long Island.
+Benatar's rendition of Judy Garland's "Rock-a-Bye Your Baby With a Dixie Melody" earned her a callback by club owner Rick Newman, who then became her manager; Benatar became a regular performer at Catch a Rising Star for the next three years.
+In late 1975, she landed the part of Zephyr in Harry Chapin's futuristic rock musical, The Zinger, which ran for a month in 1976 at the Performing Arts Foundation's (PAF) Playhouse in Huntington Station, Long Island.

-Halloween 1977 proved a pivotal night in her early, spandexed stage persona.
+Halloween 1977 proved a pivotal night in Benatar's early, spandexed stage persona.
 She entered a Halloween contest at the Cafe Figaro in Greenwich Village dressed as a character from the film Cat-Women of the Moon.
-Later that evening, she went onstage at Catch a Rising Star still in costume.
+Later that evening, Benatar went onstage at Catch a Rising Star still in costume.
 Between appearances at Catch a Rising Star, she recorded commercial jingles for Pepsi-Cola and a number of regional brands.
-She headlined New York City's Tramps nightclub over four days in spring 1978, where her performance was heard by representatives from several record companies.
-She was signed to Chrysalis Records by co-founder Terry Ellis the following week.
-She and Dennis divorced shortly after, although she kept his surname.
+Benatar headlined New York City's Tramps nightclub over four days in spring 1978, where her performance was heard by representatives from several record companies.
+Benatar was signed to Chrysalis Records by co-founder Terry Ellis the following week.
+She and Dennis divorced shortly after, although Benatar kept his surname.